rustsbi/rustsbi/prototyper/README.md

 > #### Note on FDT Files
 >
 > Regardless of the mode (Dynamic Firmware, Payload Firmware, or Jump Firmware), specifying an FDT file with `--fdt` ensures it is used to initialize the hardware platform configuration.
-The FDT file provides essential hardware setup details and overrides the bootloader’s default settings.
+The FDT file provides essential hardware setup details and overrides the bootloader's default settings.

 ### Firmware Compilation